 These are non-taxable supplies that are not subject to Malaysia GST.
 Businesses are not eligible to claim input tax credit in acquiring these supplies, and cannot charge output tax to the consumer.

-Our accounting firm in Kuala Lumpur (KL) Malaysia have been established for more than 41 years since year 1974 and we have throughout the years helped more than thousands of businesses grow.
+Our accounting firm is established for more than 44 years since year 1974 and we have throughout the years helped more than 10,000 of businesses grow.

 Our address and contact info:

 No.32 & 34, Lorong Thambi 2,